ocular-d/openapi-guide/docs/design/design-first.md

 ## Other

 API First is the way to go, it makes things so much simpler, and it’s what OpenAPI was made for.
-When you start with an API spec, you can start building docs, tests and client/server code right away.
-It’s more than a contract; it’s more than just docs; it’s an interface you’re building with words.
+When you start with an API spec, you can start building docs, tests and client/server code right away.<br>
+**It’s more than a contract; it’s more than just docs; it’s an interface you’re building with words**.

 <RRead>